 \subsection{Parameter-space exploration}

 In Fig.~\ref{dd}, we extend these calculations by considering a larger set of initial values with $\bar{p}_0 \in [10M, 10^{2.5}M] $ and $\bar{e}_0 \in [0, 1)$.
-For each $(\bar{p}_0, \bar{e}_0)$, we evolve the binary using Peters' equations and our radiation-reaction-gauge-free, non-adiabatic equations until it reachs $\bar{p}_{\rm f} = 10 M$.
+For each $(\bar{p}_0, \bar{e}_0)$, we evolve the binary using Peters' equations and our radiation-reaction-gauge-free, non-adiabatic equations until it reaches $\bar{p}_{\rm f} = 10 M$.
+Since the last stable orbit corresponds to a semi-latus rectum of $p_{\rm LSO}= 2M (3+e)$, the evolutions reported remain within the regime where PN theory can still formally be defined, even in the most eccentric cases considered.
 As in Fig~\ref{big2}, we select one hundred values of $\bar{f}_0$ for each $(\bar{p}_0, \bar{e}_0)$, and compute the mean over the resulting evolutions.
 We then extract the time taken by the binary to complete the evolution, denoting the value obtained using Peters' equations as $t_{\rm 10 M}^{\rm P}$ and the averaged value recovered with our non-adiabatic framework as $t_{\rm 10 M}^{\rm NA}$.
 Specifically, we report the following quantity as a function of $(\bar{p}_0, \bar{e}_0)$:

 The left panel of Fig.~\ref{dd} shows that $\Delta t_{\rm 10 M} \sim 1$ when the eccentricity is high and the semilatus rectum is small.
 Conversely, in regions where the binary separation is large and the eccentricity is small, $\Delta t_{\rm 10 M}$ drops almost to zero, which implies Peters' equations can be used reliably.